 Joe McElderry went straight into the studio soon after to record his second album “Classic”, released in August 2011 and performing better than his debut, reaching No.2 in the UK and selling over 200,000 copies.
 The album is made up of previously recorded show tunes and opera songs ranging from “I Dreamed A Dream” to “Nessun Dorma” and “Dance With My Father”, a song he had performed on X Factor.
 That same year he also released a festive album “Classic Christmas” which included the WHAM! hit “Last Christmas”, which McElderry released as a single that December.
 The album reached No.15 in the UK and sold over 100,000 copies there.

 In 2012 he released his fourth album “Here’s What I Believe”, which included the title track as a single and “Rescue Us”.
 The album peaked at No.8 in the UK and sold 65,000 copies.
 He spend the next few years performing on stage appearing and performing in musicals as diverse as ‘Set Your Soul Alive’, ‘The Who’s Tommy’ and the lead role in ‘Joseph And The Amazing Technicolour Dreamcoat’.

 In 2017 he released an album of movie tunes called “Saturday Night At The Movies” which made the UK top ten.
-He has been touring the UK in the Autumn of 2018 and in 2019 will co-star in Club Tropicana the musical, which ran till the early months of 2020.
+He has been touring the UK in the Autumn of 2018 and in 2019 he co-starred in Club Tropicana the musical, which ran till the early months of 2020.
 In 2021, Joe released a brand new song, “Baby Had Your Fun”, as he seeks to make a music comeback, while he continues to be sought after for stage shows and musicals.
 Welcome back Joe!